jordanlbenn/jordanlbenn/README.md

 # 👋🏾 Hey, I'm Jordan

-🎓 Computer Information Systems graduate from the University of Pittsburgh at Bradford
+🎓 University of Pittsburgh Alumna 26'
-💼 Systems Integrator I supporting research operations @ Meta 🔧 Passionate about IT infrastructure, systems integration, technical troubleshooting, and security-minded technology solutions
+💼 Systems Integrator I supporting research operations @ Meta 🔧 Passionate about IT infrastructure, systems integration, and security-minded technology solutions
-💻 Interested in bridging technology, operations, and user support to keep systems running efficiently and securely
+💻 Interested in all things technology!
 ---

 ## 🛠️ What I'm Currently Working On